kgavvala18/powergloveV2_LockheedMartin/README.md

 ## Debug
 If updating the board user might need to open up glove and click the button on the board to update what it runs.

-# Git Commands

-## Branching

-When developing locally, a new branch should be created so that you will able to develop without disturbing the main branch.

-Commands:

-1. `git branch <branch-name>` - Create branch

-2. `git checkout <branch-name>` - Switch to branch

-## Commits and Pushing to Remote

-When developing, you need to save your changes.
-Commits let you save changes in the repository.
-Pushing changes to remote sends a backup of your changes to the central repository.
-Although you can create as many commits as you'd like it is best to make good commits.
-This can be characterized by adequately describing what changes have been made as well as only making commits after significant additions, not every line of code

-Creating Commits:

-1. Get current changes:

-    `git status`

-2. Add necessary files:

-   `git add <file-name>` - Adding one file

-   `git add .` - Adding all files in your current directory

-4. Committing changes:

-    `git commit -m <commit message>` - Make a commit with a short commit message.

-    `git commit` - Make a commit with a long commit message (Opens a text editor).